GoogleCloudPlatform/community/tutorials/zero-to-lamp-deploy-with-chef/index.md

         # gce: chef-workstation
         gcloud auth activate-service-account compute@$PROJECT_NAME.iam.gserviceaccount.com --key-file=compute.json

 1. Connect to the `web-server`.
-This will force the creation of a new SSH key and upload it to the GCE instance.
+This will force the creation of a new SSH key and upload it to the Compute Engine instance.

         # gce: chef-workstation
         gcloud compute ssh web-server --command='exit'